 Before you arrive

-The letter you receive from the admissions office or consultant's secretary inviting you to come into hospital explains what you need to do before coming in.
-Please read it carefully and follow any special instructions you are given.
-If you don't, your treatment may be delayed.
+The letter you receive from the admissions office, or consultant's secretary, inviting you to come into hospital explains what you need to do before coming in.
+Please read it carefully and follow any special instructions you are given in order to avoid any possible delays to your treatment.
 If for any reason you can't come in on the date given in your admissions letter, please ring the contact number given in the letter immediately.